chetanchudasama2025/mental-health-app-backed-/README.md

 - **CORS**: Configure `CLIENT_URL` for production frontend

 ## 📝 Additional Notes

+### User Status Management
+- **Status Values**: active, inactive, pending, blocked, suspended
+- **Default Status**:
+  - New registrations: "pending"
+  - OAuth users: "active"
+  - Admin-created users: "active" (or specified)
+- **Status Updates**: Only admins can update user status

+### Therapist Status Workflow
+- **Status Values**: approved, pending, rejected, underReview
+- **Default Status**: "pending" for all new therapist profiles
+- **Status Updates**: Only admins can update therapist status
+- **Review Notes**: Admins can add review notes when updating therapist status

+### Privacy & Terms Acceptance
+- Users can accept privacy policy and terms of service during registration
+- These fields can be updated by users in their profile
+- OAuth users automatically accept both (set to true)

 ### Soft Delete
 Most models support soft delete using `deletedAt` field.
 Deleted records are excluded from queries but remain in the database.